SUTDSLab/MDAPW3-CaseStudy/README.md

     - land_leasing_cim.model : computationl independent model of the case study, which is the result of MDAPW3 BPMN to CIM transformation algorithm, and also conforms MDAPW3 CIM meta-model
     - land_leasing_pim.model : platform independent model of the case study, which is the result of MDAPW3 CIM to PIM transformation algorithm, and also conforms MDAPW3 PIM meta-model
     - land_leasing_psm.model : platform specific model of the case study, which is the result of MDAPW3 PIM to PSM transformation algorithm, and also conforms MDAPW3 PSM meta-model
-    - codes: as stated in the paper, this directory includes the generated DApp code-base of the case study, which includes codes of smart contracts, client-side, build and configuration files for
+    - codes: as stated in the paper, this directory includes the generated DApp code-base of the case study, which includes codes of smart contracts, client-side, build and configuration files
 ## Development Environment Setup

 ### Setting Up Eclipse IDE